 \begin{proof} Let $G$ be as in the statement of the lemma.
-We assume that $\pw(G) = 2$ (if this is not the case we add edges to $G$ in order to obtain a graph of pathwidth 2 whose $G$ is minor).
+We assume that $\pw(G) = 2$ (if this is not the case we add edges to $G$ in order to obtain a graph of pathwidth 2 which contains $G$ as a minor).
 Let $r = \vertices{G} - \pw(G) = n-2$.

-Let $P = (p_1\dots p_r, \acc{X_{p_1}, \dots, X_{p_r}})$ be an optimal path decomposition of $G$ satisfying the properties of Lemma~\ref{l:compact_pathdec}, of length $r.$ Such decomposition exists according to Lemma~\ref{l:compact_pathdec} and Remark~\ref{c:compact}).
+Let $P = (p_1\dots p_{r}, \acc{X_{p_1}, \dots, X_{p_{r}}})$ be an optimal path decomposition of $G$ satisfying the properties of Lemma~\ref{l:compact_pathdec}, of length $r$.
+Such decomposition exists according to Lemma~\ref{l:compact_pathdec} and Remark~\ref{c:compact}).